 12-00-00 Furnishings

-Furniture layouts by consultants are required.
-Coordinate with district representative/project manager/director to base layout on actual furniture to be purchased/provided.
+Furniture layouts by consultants are required on all projects.
+Coordinate with district representative, project manager, or director to base layout on actual furniture to be procured.

-The owner will provide all furniture, unless otherwise directed.
+The district will provide all furniture, unless otherwise directed.

-Student art should be de-mountable
+Art is required to be de-mountable.

-Furniture should be comfortable, varied, low maintenance and durable.
+Furniture should be inclusive and adaptable for different users, comfortable, varied, low maintenance, and durable.

 Furniture seating shall allow for movement while seated (i.e. pivoting, rocking, cantilever, etc.).

-Furniture should be designed to be ergonomic.

-Meet the requirements of LEED for Schools Low-Emitting Materials requirements.
-Furniture evaluation: New furniture and furnishing items must be tested in compliance with ANSI/BIFMA Standard Method M7.1-2011.
-Comply with ANSI/BIFMA e3-2011 Furniture Sustainability Standard, Sections 7.6.1 and 7.6.2, using either the concentration modeling approach or the emissions factor approach.
+LEED for Schools Low-Emitting Materials requirements: New furniture and furnishing items must be tested in compliance with ANSI/BIFMA Standard Method M7.1 (VOC Emissions).
+Comply with ANSI/BIFMA e3 )Furniture Sustainability Standard), Sections 7.6.1 and 7.6.2, using either the concentration modeling approach or the emissions factor approach.
 Model the test results using the open plan, private office, or seating scenario in ANSI/BIFMA M7.1, as appropriate.
 For classroom furniture, use the standard school classroom model in CDPH Standard Method v1.1.
 Documentation submitted for furniture must indicate the modeling scenario used to determine compliance.
 SCS Indoor Advantage and SCS Indoor Advantage and Gold are acceptable certifications to demonstrate compliance.

 Salvaged and reused furniture more than one year old at the time of use is considered compliant, provided it meets the requirements for any site-applied paints, coatings, adhesives, and sealants.

+All soft furnishings need to be fireproof and retain proof of fireproofing.
+Provide proof that furniture meets ASTM E1590 Heat Release Rate or remove from the building.
+This and all other requirements of Portland Fire Code must be met.

 12-10-00 Art

-Preserve/protect art during construction.
+Preserve and protect art during construction.
+Coordinate with PPS Facilities to review and approve all construction and moving activities which may affect District art.

 12-20-00 Window Treatment

-Typically, provide monolithic horizontal, heavy duty, commercial, manually operated roller shades with opacity for sun/glare/heat control and room darkening as required by space and orientation.
+Typically, provide monolithic horizontal, heavy duty, commercial, manual or power operated shades.
+Operation by metal bead chain pull where allowed by the jurisdiction to include chain guides mechanically fastened according to the shade manufacturer’s directions at the jamb.

+For all interior windows (relites) and for all exterior windows to spaces on the ground floor, provide 0% openness shades with continuous jamb channels.

+Shade supports, valance, and other shade accessories to be mechanically fastened with the shade manufacturer’s approved hardware to framing or continuous backing approved for that purpose.

+Shade fabric to be standard shade cloth width.

-PVC free shades preferred.
+PVC free roller shades preferred.
 Example products: Hunter Douglas Nysan Interior Shades, Mechoshade, Draper, Roll-A-Shade.

 Do not provide vertical or horizontal blinds.